Classification of Enriques surfaces with finite automorphism group in characteristic 2: Enriques surfaces of Type

 {\rm (ii)} The canonical divisor $K_{Y}$ of ${Y}$ is given by $K_{Y} = -(2F_0+2E_1+E_3+3E_5+4E_6+3E_7+2E_8+4E_9+5E_{10}+6E_{11}+8E_{12}+4E_{13}+6E_{14}).$

 {\rm (iii)} $K_{Y}\cdot (D) = -4.$ \end{lemma}

 Now take the quotient $Y^{D}$ of $Y$ by $D$.
-By using the same argument as in the proof of Lemma \ref{e6nonsingular}, $Y^{D}$ is nonsingular.
+By using the same argument as in the proof of Lemma \ref{e6non-singular}, $Y^{D}$ is non-singular.
 By Proposition \ref{insep}, we have the following configuration of curves in Figure \ref{E8-1}:

-Let $X_{a}$ be the surface obtained by contracting four exceptional curves in Figure \ref{E8-1} (Recall that the vector field $D$ contains one parameter $a$ (see (\ref{E8C-der}))).
+Let $X_{a}$ be the surface obtained by contracting the four exceptional curves in Figure \ref{E8-1} (Recall that the vector field $D$ contains one parameter $a$ (see (\ref{E8C-der}))).
 Then $X_a$ contains 10 $(-2)$-curves whose dual graph is given by Figure \ref{E10Dynkin}.
 Recall that this diagram contains a unique maximal parabolic subdiagram which is of type $\tilde{E}_8$.
-The first projection from $Q$ to ${\bf P}^1$ induces a quasi-elliptic fibration on $X_a$ with two double fibers of type $\II^*$ and of type $\II$.
+The first projection from $Q$ to ${\bf P}^1$ is a ${\bf P}^1$ bundle and it induces a quasi-elliptic fibration on $X_a$ with two double fibers of type $\II^*$ and of type $\II$.

 \begin{theorem} The surfaces $\{X_{a}\}$ form a $1$-dimensional family of classical Enriques surfaces with the dual graph given in Figure {\rm \ref{E10Dynkin}}. \end{theorem} \begin{proof} By using Lemmas \ref{e8C-integral} and \ref{e8C-canonical} and the same arguments as in the proofs of Theorems \ref{main} and \ref{main2}, $X_{a}$ is an Enriques surface with the dual graph given in Figure \ref{E10Dynkin}.
 Since $X_{a}$ has a genus one fibration with two double fibers of type $\II^*, \II$, $X_{a}$ is classical (Proposition \ref{multi-fiber}). \end{proof}